djewsbury/XLE/setup-windows.md

 * Download AMD compressonator from the github releases page (https://github.com/GPUOpen-Tools/compressonator/releases/tag/V4.1.5083) (last used V4.1.5083).
 Set the XLE_COMPRESSONATOR_DIR cmake cache dir to the base dir where this is extracted

 Some optional changes that make things a little bit nicer:
-* set cmake build directory to ${workspaceFolder}/build/${buildType}  ("cmake.buildDirectory": "${workspaceFolder}/build/${buildType}")
 * in launch configuration set working directory (ie, launch.json -- "cwd": "${workspaceFolder}/Working")
 * also use Microsoft debugger; launch.json -- "type": "cppvsdbg"
+* when using the microsoft compiler, you can use the microsoft intellisense plugins for vscode.
+However for clang-only, you might want to use a solution built around clang static analysis
-* "choco install ccls" and install ccls vscode extension. also consider setting the following in settings.json:
+    * CCLS is an option here -- "choco install ccls" and install ccls vscode extension
+    * also consider setting the following in settings.json:
         - "C_Cpp.autocomplete": "Disabled",
         - "C_Cpp.formatting": "Disabled",
         - "C_Cpp.errorSquiggles": "Disabled",
         - "C_Cpp.intelliSenseEngine": "Disabled"

 Temporary fixup in some submodules:
 * in some submodules, there are some small changes I either haven't figured out entirely or just haven't got around to uploading to a fork: